QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 While other sorts of types exist, we almost always use the ``struct`` keyword, which is for creation of composite data types

-* "Composite" refers to the fact that the data types in question can be used as collection of named fields
+* "Composite" refers to the fact that the data types in question can be used as collection of named fields.

-* The ``struct`` terminology is used in a number of programming languages to refer to composite data types
+* The ``struct`` terminology is used in a number of programming languages to refer to composite data types.

 Let's start with a trivial example where the ``struct`` we build has fields named ``a, b, c``, are not typed